robpeng/Project-5-CS-180/README.md

 - Our program can be run by running Network Server class then running Network Client class.
 - If the gui display shows "Error with socket", change the host name to whatever your host name is of your computer.
-- All the implementation is done in that class.
-Expected inputs and outputs are attached at the end of this document.

 ## NetworkClient.java